 Effect of Shape on Optical Properties

-A sphere is not likely to be a good representative of the shape of the average aquatic particle for two main reasons: (1) the majority of marine particles are not spherical, and (2) of all the convex shapes a sphere is rather an extreme shape: for a given particle volume it has the smallest surface area-to-volume ratio.
-Only a limited number of studies have examined the IOPs of non-spherical marine particles and results indicate a strong dependence of optical properties, in particular scattering, on shape (Kirk (1976), Aas (1984), Voss and Fry (1984), Jonasz (1987), Volten et al. (1998), Gordon and Du (2001), Herring (2002), MacCallum et al. (2004), Quirantes and Bernard (2004), Quirantes and Bernard (2006), and Gordon (2006)).
+A sphere is not likely to be a good representative of the shape of the average aquatic particle for two main reasons: (1) the majority of marine particles are not spherical, and (2) of all the convex shapes a sphere is rather an extreme shape: for a given particle volume it has the smallest surface-area-to-volume ratio.
+Only a limited number of studies have examined the IOPs of non-spherical marine particles and results indicate a strong dependence of optical properties, in particular scattering, on shape.
+See, for example, Kirk (1976), Voss and Fry (1984), Volten et al. (1998), Gordon and Du (2001), MacCallum et al. (2004), Quirantes and Bernard (2004), Quirantes and Bernard (2006), and Gordon (2006).

-Methodical evaluation of shape eﬀects on IOPs are presented in two non-peer-reviewed publications (Aas (1984) and Herring (2002)), a short book chapter (Jonasz (1987)), and in Clavano et al. (2007).
-A summary of the most pertinent results follows.
+Methodical evaluation of shape eﬀects on IOPs are presented in two non-peer-reviewed publications, Aas (1984) and Herring (2002); a short book chapter, Jonasz (1987); and in a review by Clavano et al. (2007).
+Considerably more research has been done on aerosol particles, which are often irregularly shaped mineral particles with high indices of refraction relative to air.
+Many of those results are pertinent to oceanic particles.